facebookresearch/minihack/docs/getting-started/action_spaces.md

 MiniHack has a large, structured and context-sensitive action space.
 We give practitioners an easy way to restrict the action space in order to promote targeted skill discovery.
 For example, [navigation tasks](../envs/navigation/index) mostly require movement commands, and occasionally, kicking doors, searching or eating.
 [Skill acquisition tasks](../envs/skill/index), on the other hand, require interactions with objects, e.g. managing the inventory, casting spells, zapping wands, reading scrolls, eating comestibles, quaffing potions, etc. In these tasks 75 actions are used.

+The actual game of NetHack uses ASCII inputs, i.e., individual keyboard presses including modifiers like Ctrl and Meta.
+NLE pre-defines 98 actions, 16 of which are compass directions and 82 of which are command actions.
+T

 ## Specifying the Action Space

 The actions used in MiniHack are defined [here](https://github.com/facebookresearch/nle/blob/master/nle/nethack/actions.py).
 The following example shows how to set the action space of the environment to movements towards 8 compass directions with `open`, `kick`, and `search` actions.